atiqsu/pigs/README.md

 		  ->cache(true) // Cache the gallery for faster rendering ->render("gallery"); // Render
 ```

+_**Note**: If you use the custom url pattern then you will not be able to have two galleries per page using pagination._

 For render options you have
 * **array** (Leave blank) Returns array of data